 This Week's Circulars

-- Two killed in Saturday morning wreck
+- Man killed in early-morning wreck

 - Hale: Task Force continues to apply pressure on spills

 - House, Senate pass internet sales tax bill